NeumoNeumo/blog/content/posts/PolySOS/index.md

 Remember the loophole in the last subsection?
-Nudging entries of a positive semidefinite can possibly make the matrix non-positive semidefinite because strictly semidefiniteness is a property *on the boundry* -- a little disturbation shall make the eigenvalue of the matrix changing from 0 to a negative value.
+Nudging entries of a positive semidefinite can possibly make the matrix non-positive semidefinite because strictly semidefiniteness is a property *on the boundary* -- a little distribution shall make the eigenvalue of the matrix change from 0 to a negative value.
 Our method in the last subsection may fail when the input polynomial is $x^2-2x+1$.
-What makes it worse, numerical calculation has trouble finding $(x-1)^2$ as the SOS for $x^2 - 2x + 1$ because the feasible solution $A$ has to be precisely
+What makes it worse is, numerical calculation has trouble finding $(x-1)^2$ as the SOS for $x^2 - 2x + 1$ because the feasible solution $A$ has to be precisely
 $ \begin{pmatrix}